 Now after decades spent following politics through the lens of History attempting to share with others the insights gained, I must tell you all that it’s essentially the equivalent of an ant studying a castle made of sand.
 He spends his life telling other ants how wondrous the castle is, how imposing its turrets are, how deep its moat, and how formidable its defenses then the waves come in the castle is gone and the ants have disappeared.

 I recently taught a class on American History from 1877 until the present to a class full of millennials.
 We used a textbook that was more than a thousand pages long.
 It wasn’t until the last few pages that we reached anything the students could remember as having happened since they became aware of the world around them.
 That last twenty minutes of the semester really had an impact.

 To most people History begins the day they’re born.
 For all of us it ends the day we die.
 And Political Science ends up being the science of rearranging the deck chairs on the Titanic.

-In the 4.5 billion years of this planets existence, in the fifteen billion years since the Big Bang the history of humanity doesn’t even take up the last few pages.
+In the 4.5 billion years of this planet’s existence, in the fifteen billion years since the Big Bang the history of humanity doesn’t even take up the last few paragraphs.
 It would fill perhaps part of a sentence, a few words such as…………….
 All things will pass only those things done in Christ will last.

-That’s it.
-The sum total of all I have learned, all I have discovered, and all I will ever know.
+That’s it, the sum total of all I’ve learned, all I’ve discovered, and all I’ll ever know.
 No Christ no peace.
-Know Crist know peace.
+Know Christ know peace.
 For those who seek to gain their life will lose it and those who lose their life for Christ will find it.
 He is the truth, the light, and the life and without Him there is no truth, or light, or life.